firebolt-db/godocs/docs/sql_reference/commands/data-management/vacuum.md

 * **What happens during VACUUM**<br>
 `VACUUM` analyzes the tablets, selects the ones that are too small or have too many deleted rows, and produces new versions that are optimized for query execution for both tablets and Aggregate Indexes.<br>
-`VACUUM` is a non-blocking process and runs alongside other operations executed by the user.
+`VACUUM` runs as a non-blocking process, alongside other user-initiated operations.
 Consequently, some changes performed by `VACUUM` may conflict with mutations run by the user.
-The operation that commits first wins (see Transaction and concurrency for details) .
-This means that applications that execute mutations in parallel with `VACUUM` should gracefully handle transaction conflicts.
+If `VACUUM` and a user mutation modify the same data, the first committed operation takes precedence; see [Transactions and concurrency]({% link Overview/data-management.md %}#transactions-and-concurrency) for more details.
+This means that applications that run mutations in parallel with `VACUUM` should gracefully handle transaction conflicts.
 It also means that benefits of the `VACUUM` may be diminished by a mutation that committed data first.<br>

 * **Space and performance considerations**<br>
 Users must be aware that `VACUUM` consumes both compute and storage resources.<br>
 `VACUUM` can consume a considerable amount of compute resources depending on the table size, number of tablets, and number of mutations in the table.<br>
 `VACUUM` parallelizes its work into multiple concurrent streams, based on the number of CPU cores.
 While this can be beneficial for the speed of the operation, each stream consumes memory and CPU resources.
 Use the `MAX_CONCURRENCY` option to limit the number of concurrent streams.<br>
 `VACUUM` produces optimized versions of the data, while leaving behind older versions subject to the garbage collection (GC) process.
 These older tablets will continue to consume storage space until the GC process completes the clean-up.<br>
-If users would like to have precise control over `VACUUM`, it may be preferable to execute on a dedicated engine that could be sized and run just for `VACUUM` operations.
+If users would like to have precise control over `VACUUM`, it may be preferable to run on a dedicated engine that could be sized and run just for `VACUUM` operations.
 With `VACUUM` running on a dedicated engine, it would not conflict with other queries' execution and cache resources, and would provide operational separation from other scenarios.<br>
 `VACUUM` may introduce a performance penalty as the newly created optimized tablets need to be synchronized with other engines operating on the same table(s).<br>

 * **Automatic scheduling**<br>